mdrisser/weather/README.md

 This script pulls the weather information for the configured weather stations

 ### wx_condix.py
 This script pulls the latest weather observations from the selected weather station.
+Uses the [convert](https://github.com/mdrisser/convert) and [utilities](https://github.com/mdrisser/utilities) libraries

 ### weather.toml
 This is the configuration file that is shared by both scripts.